 When it comes to buying a crystal ball you have a lot to consider especially about sizing and quality.
 But these were some of the top-rated balls we found online.

 Amazon: Is full of a variety of crystal balls ranging in pricing and delivery options.
 If you want to compare brands and powerful reviews.
-These are the top 3 picks.
+These are our top picks.

 Refractique: Offers a variety of